realvoidgojo/VideoAnalytics-OSINT/README.md

 - **Backend (Flask):**

   - Ensure that the paths to the YOLOv11 models in your `object_detection.py` file are correct, relative to the location of your `app.py` file.
-The default path is `./models/yolov11n.pt`.
+The default path is `./models/yolov11n.pt` , ensure the models are not corrupted, or please download from ultralytics and replace with respective path and name.

 - **Frontend (React):**

   - In `VideoDisplay.js`, verify that the `axios.post` URL (`http://localhost:5000/process_video`) matches the address where your Flask backend will be running.

 ## Running the Application